ZVengin/Paper-Review/Dialogue  System Summary.md

 ### Negotiation

 #### [Decoupling Strategy and Generation in Negotiation Dialogues](https://arxiv.org/pdf/1808.09637.pdf)
-- Problem
-  1. end2end model is hard to control and interpret negotiation strategies
-  2. directly optimize user's goal using RL with will lead to ungrammartical utterance
+- end2end model is hard to control and interpret negotiation strategies and directly optimize user's goal using RL with will lead to ungrammartical utterance. they propose a framework which decompose strategies and language generation as well as a new negotiation dataset [CRAIGSLISTBARGAIN](https://stanfordnlp.github.io/cocoa/)
-- Motivation
-  1. freely to adjust negotiation straties in order to achive different negotiation goals without modifying language generation models
-- Contribution
-  1. propose a framework which decompose strategies and language generation
-  2. propose a new negotiation dataset [CRAIGSLISTBARGAIN](https://stanfordnlp.github.io/cocoa/)

 ### Life-long Learning